pixbi/bootloader/README.md

 * Remove all `init` functions from the structure to prevent repeated calls
 * Also remove the `dependsOn` attribute after initialization

-Note that the bootloader expects all `init` functions to be synchronous.
-Of course `init` may invoke asynchronous operations; it's just that the bootloader does not wait for it to complete.

 The bootloader itself is written in object-literal module style and expects the application to call `module.init(1)`, which would execute the bootloader and bootstrap all registered modules.
 Note that calling `module.init(1)` would also